maxsitt/insect-detect-docs/docs/software/localsetup.md

 install it to your computer.
 To be able to see the OAK-1 camera stream that is sent to the Raspberry Pi on your local computer, you will need to install a X server if you are communicating with the RPi via SSH.
+Start the X server with the `XLaunch.exe` and keep all the default settings:

+- **Select display settings**

+    - :fontawesome-solid-circle-dot: Multiple windows
+    - Display number: `-1`

+- **Select how to start clients**

+    - :fontawesome-solid-circle-dot: Start no client

+- **Extra settings**

+    - :fontawesome-regular-square-check: Clipboard

+        - :fontawesome-regular-square-check: Primary Selection

+    - :fontawesome-regular-square-check: Native opengl

-Start the X server with the `XLaunch.exe` and keep all the default settings.
-After that you will see a tray icon in the taskbar and running e.g. one of the [preview](programming.md#oak-camera-preview){target=_blank} scripts will open the OAK-1 camera stream in a new VcXsrv window on your computer.
+After that you will see the VcXsrv tray icon in the taskbar and running e.g. one of the [preview](programming.md#oak-camera-preview){target=_blank} scripts will open the OAK-1 camera stream in a new VcXsrv window on your computer.

 ---

 ## DiskInternals LinuxReader

 [Download DiskInternals LinuxReader](https://www.diskinternals.com/linux-reader/){target=_blank}
 and install it to your computer.
-You will use DiskInternals LinuxReader to save data from the Raspberry Pi's SD card to your local computer.
+You can use DiskInternals LinuxReader to save data from the Raspberry Pi's SD card to your local computer.
 This is only necessary if you are not using a Linux-based OS, as the Linux partition format is not compatible with Windows.

+After collecting the microSD card from your camera trap, follow these steps to save the captured images:

 - Insert the Raspberry Pi's microSD card in your card reader and open the program.
   You will see two partitions on the SD card: `boot` and `rootfs`.